Carnegie Vanguard High School: Fish Camp

 Fish Camp, a Carnegie Vanguard High School Tradition, is an overnight orientation camp for incoming students.
 Located on Lake Livingston, Fish Camp(hosted by YMCA Camp Cullen) is a way for incoming students to familiarize themselves with their future classmates.
 Equestrian, land, and water activities are provided for attendees, as well as the "best camp food in Texas."

 The Upstream News

 The Upstream News is a student-run new site for Carnegie Vanguard High School.
 It features informative articles on topics such as Arts & Entertainment, Sports, Opinion, and more.
 Ideas can be submitted for potential articles on the "About Page."

 Carnegie Theatre Company

-The Carnegie Theatre Company is a student-run theater department for Carnegie Vanguard High School.
+The Carnegie Theatre Company is a student-run theatre department for Carnegie Vanguard High School.
 It has competed in the UIL competition each year, in which it has placed at the state level numerous times.

 Athletics

 As of 2015, Carnegie Vanguard competes in the University Interscholastic League (UIL), the public school athletic league in Texas.
 Students may play cross country, girls' volleyball, boys' tennis, and girls' tennis at Carnegie.
 In November 2015 over 730 individuals signed an online petition asking the HISD athletics director, Marmion Dambrino, to have Carnegie remain in the UIL.
 The HISD board will vote on whether Carnegie may continue to participate in the UIL.

 The Carnegie Vanguard High School Baseball Team got their first win against rivals Chavez High School in April 2021.
 Their next season, also their last in the UIL 6A level of competition, they broke their previous win total record with 3 wins in their district season.